<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 1. Property

-Palm Jumeirah villas, which have recently set records for the most expensive sale and rental, are the most expensive per square foot in the city.
+Palm Jumeirah villas, which have recently set records for the most expensive sale and rental, remain among the most expensive per square foot in the city.

-The price of high-end Dubai properties is forecast to rise 13.5% in 2023, as booming interest from foreign buyers continues to turbocharge the market.
+The price of high-end Dubai properties is forecast to rise 5% in 2024, as strong interest from foreign buyers continues to boost the market.

-Dubai's safety, privacy, low-tax living and weather are also attractions for wealthy clients seeking high-budget property.
+Dubai's safety, privacy, low-tax living, and favourable weather are also key attractions for wealthy clients seeking high-budget properties

 2. Education

-The Knowledge and Human Development Authority (KHDA) is the body responsible for growth and quality of private education in the Emirate.
-Here are some of their key stats about schools in Dubai:
+The Knowledge and Human Development Authority (KHDA) is the body responsible for the growth and quality of private education in the Emirate.
+Here are some of their key stats about schools in Dubai in the academic year 2023 - 2024:

 • 187 student nationalities

-UK curriculum schools remain the top choice for Dubai’s private school students, with 36% choosing it.
-The Indian curriculum is the second most popular (26%), followed by the American curriculum (15%).
-The International Baccalaureate (7%) and UK/IB hybrid curriculum (4%) round up the top five curriculum choices.
+UK curriculum schools remain the top choice for Dubai’s private school students, with around 37% choosing it.
+The Indian curriculum is the second most popular, followed by the American curriculum.
+The International Baccalaureate and UK/IB hybrid curriculum round up the top five curriculum choices.

 Thinking about your financial plan...